wd1: Weighted Policy Optimization for Reasoning in Diffusion Language Models: Additional Experiments

-We additionally provide reward dynamics in comparison to \texttt{wd1-SFT} in training.
-In Sudoku and Countdown, directly training with \algname{} without SFT demonstrate significantly more efficient and stable learning process.
-In GSM8k and MATH500, the different is negligible.
+We additionally provide reward dynamics in comparison to \textit{wd1}-SFT in training.
+In Sudoku and Countdown, directly training with \algname{} without SFT shows significantly more efficient and stable learning process.
+In GSM8k and MATH500, the difference is negligible.